Jacqui87/person-management-extension/README.md

 6. Improve UI by adding an 'x' icon next to the search bar for quick clearing.
 7. Replace dropdown filters with MUI's AutoComplete component for better usability.
 8. Enforce stronger password rules: minimum 8 characters, mixed case, numbers, special characters.
-9. Fix currently skipped failing React tests.
+9. Fix currently skipped failing React tests and adding more in depth testing of edge cases: front & back end.
 10. Use HTTP PATCH instead of PUT to optimize updates and reduce data overwrite.
 11. Add a snackbar notification system to provide feedback on add/update operations, enhancing user experience.
 12. When a token is invalid it should 'fail' more gracefully rather than leaving error messages in the console.